MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/shapes/path-markup-syntax.md

 The control point is assumed to be the reflection of the control point of the previous command relative to the current point.
 If there is no previous command or if the previous command was not a quadratic Bezier curve or a smooth quadratic Bezier curve command, the control point is assumed to be coincident with the current point.

 `T 100,30` is an example of a valid smooth quadratic cubic Bezier curve command.

-### Elliptical arc command

-The elliptical arc command creates an elliptical arc between the current point and the specified end point.
-The syntax for this command is: `A` *size* *rotationAngle* *isLargeArcFlag* *sweepDirectionFlag* *endPoint* or `a` *size* *rotationAngle* *isLargeArcFlag* *sweepDirectionFlag* *endPoint*.

-In this syntax:

-- `size` is a [`Size`](xref:Xamarin.Forms.Size) that represents the x- and y-radius of the arc.
-- `rotationAngle` is a `double` that represents the rotation of the ellipse, in degrees.
-- `isLargeArcFlag` should be set to 1 if the angle of the arc should be 180 degrees or greater, otherwise set it to 0.
-- `sweepDirectionFlag` should be set to 1 if the arc is drawn in a positive-angle direction, otherwise set it to 0.
-- `endPoint` is a [`Point`](xref:Xamarin.Forms.Point) to which the arc is drawn.

-`A 150,150 0 1,0 150,-150` is an example of a valid elliptical arc command.

 ## Close command